 How do we get to your office?
 Where do I park?

 We recommend public transit to reach our office.
 The CTA Pink Line Western stop is about a 10 minute walk from our office.
 The 16th-18th bus (18), Western bus (49), South California bus (94), and Streeterville/Taylor bus (157), will also bring you very close to our office.
 Lot parking is very limited at Cinespace.
 You may park at the parking lot at 16th Street and Western (please see our map below - X marks the spot!).
-It's the giant lot on the east side of western.
+It's the giant lot on the east side of western - the address is 1601 S. Western @ 16th Street.
 Driving on 16th headed east, simply stay on 16th and drive directly into the lot.
 Leave your name and number on your dash and a note that you're at CLAIRE SIMON CASTING.
 Please do not park in any of the other lots - any illegally parked cars in the lots at Cinespace will be towed immediately with no warning.

 How do I submit for upcoming casting opportunities?